Human Rights Campaign denies racial discrimination against former president

 “Any employment actions taken by HRC with respect to Plaintiff’s employment were based solely on legitimate, non-discriminatory reasons, and were in no way based on Plaintiff’s race or any other protected characteristic,” HRC’s lawyers wrote in their court filing.

-David, in a statement to The Post, said the response was “yet another sign that HRC’s leadership is out of touch with its organizational reality and woefully blind to the systemic inequities that continue to run rampant within it.”
+David, in a statement to The Washington Post, said the response was “yet another sign that HRC’s leadership is out of touch with its organizational reality and woefully blind to the systemic inequities that continue to run rampant within it.”

 “At least four former employees within the past month, including me, have highlighted issues of systemic racism within the organization,” he said.
 “Rather than address the problem, HRC once again attempts to erase it but they cannot run away from evidence that shows their true colors and I look forward to unveiling it.”